 Why is Wycombe Abbey so popular?

 Wycombe Abbey is highly regarded for their academic results and achievements.
-In 2021, results were awarded through Teacher Assessed Grades with 94% A*/A at A level.
-Similarly, at GCSE 99% achieved Grade 9-7.
-Girls go onto popular universities such as UCL, Imperial College, Kings College London, Edinburgh and they sent 16 girls to Oxbridge is 2021.
+GCSE and A Level results 2022/23 were outstanding with 90% of examinations awarded 8 or 9 (A*) and 97.5% of results at 7 - 9 (A - A*) in GCSE.
+At A level, 92% of results were grades A* - B. One third secure Oxbridge offers with majority heading to Russell group universities.
 An increasing number attend premier US universities including University of Chicago, Columbia, Georgetown and Stanford.
 Consequently, it attracts parents and students with high academic expectations.
 In our experience, prospective applicants with the following qualities have been competitive candidates in the school’s admissions process:

 - an excellent academic record to date